smolavipour/CMI_Neural_Estimator/README.md

 ![The model](model.png?raw=true "Title")

-The MI-Diff folder contains my implementation of the method proposed in the [[2]](http://proceedings.mlr.press/v115/mukherjee20a.html), where the authors estimate conditional mutual information as the difference of two mutual information terms.
+The MI-Diff directory contains my independent implementation of the method proposed in the [[2]](http://proceedings.mlr.press/v115/mukherjee20a.html), where the authors estimate conditional mutual information as the difference of two mutual information terms.
+Among several methods in [[2]](http://proceedings.mlr.press/v115/mukherjee20a.html), the MI-Diff method performs better according to the provided simulation results.
+So we compare our results with this approach.

 ## Implementation
 The neural network is implemented with **PyTorch**.
+For k-nearest neighbor, we use **Scikit-learn** library.

 ## How to run
 To run the code and reproduce the results in the paper use the help below:

 ### estimate I(X;Y|Z)
-python main.py --d 5 --k=20 --n 80000 --scenario 0 --seed 123
+python main.py --d 5 --k 20 --n 80000 --scenario 0 --seed 123

 ### estimate I(X;Z|Y)
-python main.py --d 3 --k=10 --n 80000 --scenario 1 --seed 123
+python main.py --d 3 --k 10 --n 80000 --scenario 1 --seed 123

 ### test DPI and additivity
-python main.py --d 5 --k=10 --n 80000 --scenario 2 --seed 123
+python main.py --d 5 --k 10 --n 80000 --scenario 2 --seed 123

 ### Run MI-Diff method
-python MIDiff.py --d 5 --k=10 --n 80000 --scenario 0 --seed 123
+python MIDiff.py --d 5 --k 10 --n 80000 --scenario 0 --seed 123

-python MIDiff.py --d 3 --k=10 --n 80000 --scenario 1 --seed 123
+python MIDiff.py --d 3 --k 10 --n 80000 --scenario 1 --seed 123

 ## Visualization
 The provided notebook shows how to load and visualize the data